 Refund of meet entry fees shall be granted for any meet with a ‘slower than’ qualification time for any swimmer who ‘over qualifies’ (exceeds the entry qualification) between the time that the entry has been accepted and the first day of the meet.
 The host club may request proof of time verification.

-C. Use of the A, B, C Time Standards
+C. Use of the A, B, C National Motivational Time Standards

 In general age group meets the Meet Host shall use the stated A, B, C time standards to establish qualifying times for the event(s).
 This establishes consistency in time standards from meet to meet throughout the entire State.
 However, MS encourages a variety in meet formats.
 As part of the meet sanctioning process through the Programs Operations Division a meet host may request deviations in time standards from the published times upon good cause shown, i.e. not to exceed the four hour rule, specific facility limitations, balancing morning and afternoon sessions, etc. Meet hosts for Senior Meets may also request unique nationally based time standards to establish qualifying times for the Senior events.
 See the procedures outlined in the Program Operations Division section of this manual.